How to Find the Root Cause of Your Neck Pain and Back Pain From Sleeping

 The challenge to solving the mystery of “sleeping funny” is that the cause often won’t stand out unless you know what to look for.

-What Is The True Cause Of Morning Pain?
+What Is The True Cause Of Neck and Back Pain From Sleeping?

 When discussing this idea with my patients it’s often met with confusion.
 Most don’t immediately feel as though they did anything physically wrong of note.
 No poor lifting, nothing new or unusual, nothing stands out.
 And that’s kind of the point.